IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

 ```
 A typical problem will be a missed (cluster)rolebinding.

-Once the operator is deployed the Administrator can then construct a LSFCluster specification file and use it with the operator to deploy a LSF cluster.
+Once the operator is deployed the Administrator can then construct a LSFCluster specification file and use it with the operator to deploy an LSF cluster.

 ### Deleting the LSF Operator